Skip to content

 If your product genuinely can’t recognise the same person across visits (a pure embedded widget on an anonymous landing page, for example), omit the field.
 Users sign in or sign up on the BTC Direct page as before and the checkout still works.

 1. Pick an identifier per user.
-36 to 255 characters.
-Use something stable for the lifetime of the user (a UUID, hashed wallet key, or opaque user reference) and unique per user.
-It travels in the checkout URL in clear text, so don’t use anything sensitive on its own.
+36 to 255 characters, stable for the lifetime of the user (a UUID, hashed wallet key, or opaque user reference) and unique per user.
+It doubles as an authentication credential, so prefer an opaque reference and keep PII out of it (see Common pitfalls).

 4. On the checkout page: